ARM-software/CMSIS-Stream/Documentation/WriteCPP.md

 The directory to use for headers are:

 * `generated`
-* `../../Include/cg/src`
-  * For the `GenericNodes.h` header if you want to use the one from the CMSIS-Stream distribution.
-It is also possible to generate this file from the Python using `generateGenericNodes(destination_folder)`

 * `.` the current directory

 The headers required by the software are: